 Mr Saveri served as both a court-appointed leader of complex cases and a valued member of teams operating under the leadership of others.
 As court-appointed lead counsel in many of these cases, he has taken a personal leadership role in organising litigation, setting strategy, establishing and directing teams of lawyers to ensure the efficient use of resources, and maximising the talents of the litigation team to achieve results for his clients.

 Since its founding, the Joseph Saveri Law Firm has established a track record of success.
-To date, the firm's attorneys have obtained successful resolutions for their clients in excess of US$3 billion.
+To date, the firm's attorneys have obtained US$4 billion in successful resolutions for their clients.
 During this time, Mr Saveri has displayed the energy, vision, and commitment that leadership requires.
-The firm serves or has served as lead counsel in In re Capacitor Antitrust Litigation, In re Titanium Dioxide Antitrust Litigation, California Cipro cases, Global Distribution Systems Antitrust Litigation, and In re High-Tech Employee “No-Poaching” Litigation, among others.
+The firm serves or has served as lead counsel in In re Capacitor Antitrust Litigation; In re Titanium Dioxide Antitrust Litigation; the California Cipro cases; Global Distribution Systems Antitrust Litigation; and In re High-Tech Employee “no poaching” litigation, among others.